-Writer and reporter Neal Learner has had a life-long love for music.
+Neal Learner has had a life-long love for music.
 A multi-instrumentalist and songwriter, his work draws on many influences, from classical and Broadway to bluegrass and rock.
-Outside of his day job as a health care journalist and communications professional, Neal teaches violin and voice at the Del Ray School of Music, and cohosts the monthly Great Del Ray Poetry Reading in Alexandria, Va.
-Neal's recent musical theater work includes Get Me Home, which premiered online in April 2020 by Taphouse Theatre in Fort Worth, Texas, and the critically praised sung-through musical "LIFE: A Comic Opera in Three Short Acts," which premiered at the 2017 Capital Fringe Festival.
-Neal also wrote music and lyrics for "Soul Redeemer," book by playwright Paul Handy, which premiered at the 2019 Capital Fringe Festival.
+Outside of his day job as a writer and reporter, Neal teaches violin and voice at the Del Ray School of Music, and cohosts the monthly Great Del Ray Poetry Reading in Alexandria, Va.
+Neal's recent musical theater work includes Get Me Home, which premiered online in April 2020 by Taphouse Theatre in Fort Worth, Texas.
+He also wrote the critically praised sung-through musical "LIFE: A Comic Opera in Three Short Acts," which premiered at the 2017 Capital Fringe Festival, and music and lyrics for "Soul Redeemer," book by playwright Paul Handy, which premiered at the 2019 Capital Fringe Festival.
 In 2010 he released Would You Like to Be a Mermaid, a CD of songs for and about children.
 Neal performs his music and poetry throughout the Washington, D.C., area, and lives with his wife in Alexandria.

 My 10-minute opera, Get Me Home, was performed April 19, 2020.
 The work featured Brian Hathaway, Antony J. Ortega, Elisa Danielle James and Caroline Rivera.
 Directed by Sienna Riehle and Benjamin Brown.
 See video interview below after premiere.